unaschneck/pydar/README.md

 * save .IMG as .SHP for ArcGIS

 ### TODO Questions:
-* add details for what a segement_num is
+* add details for what a segment_num is
 * associate burst ID from SBDR data to BIDR data for metadata
 * save .IMG as an array of pixel values
 * save .IMG as .SHP for ArcGIS